Plotting fundamentals in Matplotlib

 Matplotlib has two main objects that are used to create plots:

-From there, we can do things like ask the axis to add labels for x and y:
+From there, we can do things like ask the axis to add labels for x and y, here is an example code of how you can do this:

 We can also add a title to the plot: